Criminal complaint to the police; reimbursement

 - Information on the personal details of witnesses

 - Details of any measures already taken

-Legal notice: Reporting a crime can have serious consequences.
-Anyone who fakes an illegal act or falsely suspects another by knowingly giving false information is liable to prosecution.
+Legal note: Filing a report can have serious consequences.
+Anyone who fakes an illegal act or wrongfully suspects another by knowingly providing false information is liable to prosecution.

 In principle none.
-However, in the case of certain minor offences, prosecution is not possible if the injured party does not declare his interest in prosecution to the authorities within three months of becoming aware of the offence and the offender.
-In all other respects, the general provisions on the statute of limitations apply.
+However, in the case of certain minor offenses, prosecution is not possible if the injured party does not declare his interest in prosecution to the authorities within three months of becoming aware of the offense and the perpetrator.
+In all other respects, the general statutes of limitation apply.